-4.1.1 Where possible all inverter and transformer stations will be located on areas of the site that have the lowest susceptibility to flooding.
+4.1.1 Where possible all switchgear cabins and transformer cabinets will be located on areas of the site that have the lowest susceptibility to flooding.
 Other precautionary measures to mitigate the residual risk of surface flows and groundwater flooding include cabinets 300mm above the surrounding land and ensuring that doors and entrances do not face upslope.